So you’re planning an event...have you thought ahead to prevent common event production pitfalls?

 Hopefully you won’t ever have to use your contingency plans, but if you do, things will run a lot more smoothly if you’ve planned ahead.
-You don’t want to be forced to make things up on the fly!

 - Someone calls in sick.
 From speakers to hosts to caterers, what will you do if someone calls in sick?
 Have activities or backup people at the ready to step in.

 - The technology fails.
 There is nothing more frustrating than having a technology failure, where presentations won’t display as you need them to, or the sound system stops working.
 Have a backup plan just in case this happens.

 - Medical emergency.
 Do you have staff trained who can offer first aid should there be a medical emergency?
 You don’t necessarily need first responders on staff, but it’s always a good idea to have people with basic training.

 - The venue can’t be used.
 Sometimes floods, plumbing, electrical or other issues can close a venue.
 Have a back-up, just in case!

 - Equipment.
 There are a bunch of things you use as essentials that can either fail or be forgotten.
 Keep a master list of equipment and have back-ups for key items.

 - Catering can’t deliver.
 It happens sometimes!
 What will you do to ensure everyone has enough to eat and drink?